 - Giving and receiving feedback

-Why should we call them power skills?
+Why should we call them human skills?

 According to an aggregate compiled list of industry articles, the top power skills employers look for are: